guiambros/silent-mouse/README.md

 ## Is it safe?

 The script tries to be very conservative and will stop in case of any errors.
-It was tested with all common Ubuntu, Debian and Manjaro distributions, but YMMV.
-The script saves the original binaries, so if you realize later that you miss the annoying notifications, you can simply restore the original binary.
-Or, alternatively, you can simply reinstall `upower` with `apt install --reinstall upower` (Debian-based distros), or `pacman -S upower` (Manjaro).
+It was tested with  common Ubuntu, Debian and Manjaro distributions (see below), and saves the original binaries in case you want to restore them later.
+Alternatively, you can reinstall `upower` with `apt install --reinstall upower` (Debian-based distros), or `pacman -S upower` (Manjaro).

 Please note that THIS CODE IS PROVIDED 'AS IS', WITHOUT WARRANTY OF ANY KIND.
 The author and contributors shall not be liable for any direct, indirect, incidental, or consequential damages arising from the use of this software.
 Users are solely responsible for any risks associated with using this software and by using it, indicate acceptance of these terms.